 • • •

 Despite being battery powered, it definitely packs a punch.
 It features two 8-inch speakers that do a great job of balancing lows and mids, while an additional two 2-inch speakers deliver beautiful high tones.
-If you need a practice amplifier that delivers ultra-clean tones — especially for jazz — definitely check out the CUBE.
+If you need a practice amp that delivers ultra-clean tones — especially for jazz — definitely check out the CUBE.

 - Practice or gigs.
 This is a great practice amplifier, but it has enough power to also work at smaller live gigs.